-ANT+ USB sticks (sometimes called “dongles”) plug into your computer, allowing it to talk to your devices.
-Here are the top two we use and recommend:
+ANT+ USB sticks (sometimes called “dongles”) plug into your computer, allowing it to talk to your devices using the ANT+ protocol.
+Here are the top sticks we’ve used and recommend:

-A premium solution from a reputable fitness company, the Suunto is priced below the overpriced Garmin but above the bargain Anself.
+Another premium dongle from a well-known fitness company, the Suunto is priced below the overpriced Garmin but above the bargain dongles.

 Works just as well as other dongles, for a fraction of the price.
 Ships with no documentation, but all you do is plug it in anyway!